Ayms/node-bot/README.md

 	xscript.onload or onreadystatechange --> do what you have to do with the output
 ````

 Output format (see more details below) : nike_shoes=(Array containing the gadgets) (where 'nike_shoes' does correspond to the parameter 'name')

 ````
-	so to use it you can do :
+	So to use it you can do :

 	xscript.onload=function() {
 		var res=eval('nike_shoes');
 		if (res.length>0) {